 When I was 21 years old, my boyfriend killed himself.
 I struggled a lot after he died.
 I knew I couldn’t save him, but I wasn’t going to let his life be in vain.
 I had struggled in the past with my own depression and felt as though I couldn’t talk about it with anyone else in fear of the looks and judgement I would feel.
 That, again, is stigma.

-Four years ago, I opened up about my own struggle and story and have been educating myself since so I can openly talk about mental health.
+Six years ago, I opened up about my own struggle and story and have been educating myself since in hopes that I can openly talk about mental health and I can encourage others to do the same.
 This is an issue that we cannot shy away from.
-It’s nothing to be ashamed about or nervous to confront.
+It’s nothing to be ashamed of or nervous to confront.
 We all have our own struggles.

 Depression and suicide are prominent in many different societies today.
 These are two subjects that are rarely talked about and are consequently taking many lives.
 Many people will suffer from some sort of depression or suicidal thoughts throughout their lives and it affects people of all different ages.

 I’m not a professional, nor do I claim to be.
 I am simply a woman who has had to deal with depression and suicide in many different aspects of my life.
 I’ve seen what depression looks like firsthand and I know what it’s like to lose someone you love to suicide.
-I’m simply here to try to spread awareness and get people to start talking about these subjects before it’s too late.
-I want to give people a place to discuss these topics, to get help, and to find out why this topic isn’t being reported or discussed.
+I’m simply here to try to spread awareness and get people to start talking about these topics before it’s too late.
+I want to give people a place to discuss these topics, to get help, and learn more.
 Silence hurts.
 But suicide and depression hurt more.